 The 10 best cut flowers to grow from seed for the mindful gardener

-Each plant or flower I’m going to talk about has been selected for its ability to entrance one of your senses.
-For the beginner mindful gardener tuning in to your senses is a great way to hone your practice and benefit from the relaxation gardening can bring.
+Each of them has been selected for its ability to entrance one of your senses.
+Tuning in to your senses both as you sow the seeds and once they are flowering away in your garden is a great way to quickly find calm and headspace.

 As their name suggests these clambering stems from the pea family, scramble up anything you give them opportunity to (mine are going to be using this year’s Christmas tree to climb up) before bursting into bold brightly coloured sweetly scented blooms that will captivate your attention whenever you are near.
 Their seeds have a tough coat that needs to split before they can germinate.
 You can give them a helping hand to do this by soaking them in water overnight before planting so they swell.

 Delicate white or purple flowers pepper the tops of these cottage garden favourites.
 Grown as a biennial, i.e. sown this year, produce flowers next year.
 They will flower during the May gap.
 If you’ve not heard me talk about this before, then it is the mindful florist's worst nightmare.
 Unless she has been canny and asked the mindful gardener to sow some biennials!
 Its that gap between the spring flowering bulbs finishing and the annual flowers starting to bloom, and we can find ourselves with a distinct lack of flower to arrange.

 A very easy to grow cut and come again plant.
 This means that the more you cut the flowers the more the plant will produce.
 Big round daisy shaped flowers surrounded by almost ferny like leaves lends a wonderfully light quality to a bouquet.